youssef-gis/alx-airbnb-database/README.md

     *   `booking_id` (Foreign Key to Bookings)
     *   `payment_intent_id` (from payment processor like Stripe)
     *   *Relationships*: A Payment is linked to one Booking.

+## Feature Breakdown

+This project encompasses the core functionality of a rental marketplace, broken down into the following key features:

+*   **User Authentication & Management**
+    This feature allows users to securely create an account, log in, and manage their personal profiles.
+It forms the foundation of the platform by ensuring secure access to personalized features and protecting user data.

+*   **Property Listings & Management**
+    This enables hosts to create, view, update, and delete property listings with details like descriptions, photos, prices, and availability.
+It is the core inventory system of the platform, providing the bookable assets for guests.

+*   **Search & Discovery**
+    Users can browse and filter available properties based on criteria like location, dates, price range, and amenities.
+This feature drives engagement and bookings by helping guests easily find properties that match their needs.

+*   **Booking System**
+    This core functionality allows authenticated guests to reserve a property for specific dates, calculates the total cost, and handles availability conflicts.
+It facilitates the main transaction between the guest and the host.

+*   **Reviews & Ratings**
+    After a stay, guests can leave public reviews and ratings for a property and its host.
+This builds trust and community within the platform by providing valuable feedback for future guests and hosts.

+*   **Payment Processing**
+    This integrated feature securely handles financial transactions, allowing guests to pay for their bookings using credit cards or other payment methods.
+It ensures a smooth and trustworthy monetary exchange on the platform.